Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Special guest Dr. Jonathan King is the author of 30 historical books and 20 documentaries, a sought-after keynote speaker, and has re-enacted great historical events and voyages.
 He was presented with the Australian of the Year Award and Australian Achiever Award after orchestrating a re-enactment of the First Fleet’s voyage from London to Sydney to celebrate Australia’s 1988 Bicentenary.
-A classic storyteller with a passion for history and the events that shaped Australia, Dr King’s lively presentations onboard Coral Adventurer promise to bring a rare insight into his ancestor’s voyages through the Kimberley.
-Dr King is excited to share the stories of his great-great grandfather with guests.
+A storyteller with a passion for history and the events that shaped Australia, Dr. King brings a rare insight into his ancestor’s voyages through the Kimberley.

-“Not only did little-known Lieutenant Phillip Parker King map more of the Australian coastline in his leaky sub-standard ship from 1817 to 1822 than the great Captain Cook or Matthew Flinders but this fearless, young, death-defying explorer also miraculously survived terrifying storms, near ship wrecks, starvation, hydration, heatstroke, disease, snakes and vicious attacks on land by Aboriginal warriors and at sea by Malay seafarers that could have killed him at any moment.
-This deeply religious ship captain only survived these near death experiences, according to his fellow explorers, because he was blessed with “the King’s luck”.
-After all, in mid-career, Cook was brutally killed by natives on a Hawaiian beach and Flinders was imprisoned for six years on a trumped-up change of spying by a cruel French government on the fortified island of Mauritius.”
+‘Not only did little-known Lieutenant Phillip Parker King map more of the Australian coastline in his leaky sub-standard ship from 1817 to 1822 than the great Captain Cook or Matthew Flinders but this fearless, young, death-defying explorer also miraculously survived terrifying storms, near ship wrecks, starvation, dehydration, heatstroke, disease, snakes and vicious attacks on land by Aboriginal warriors and at sea by Malay seafarers that could have killed him at any moment.
+This deeply religious ship captain only survived these near death experiences, according to his fellow explorers, because he was blessed with ‘the King’s luck’.
+After all, in mid-career, Cook was brutally killed by natives on a Hawaiian beach and Flinders was imprisoned for six years on a trumped-up change of spying by a cruel French government on the fortified island of Mauritius.’

-“It’s only by sailing in his wake along that breathtakingly remote West Australian coast, that you can you appreciate the enormity of his achievements,” says Dr. King.
-“I congratulate Coral Expeditions for their visionary bicentennial commemorative voyage, which will pay overdue homage to one of Australia’s greatest but least-known navigators, Lieutenant Phillip Parker King, who first mapped the remote Kimberley coast between 1817 and 1822.”
+‘It’s only by sailing in his wake along that breathtakingly remote West Australian coast, that you can appreciate the enormity of his achievements,’ says Dr. King.
+‘I congratulate Coral Expeditions for paying overdue homage to one of Australia’s greatest but least-known navigators, Lieutenant Phillip Parker King, who first mapped the remote Kimberley coast between 1817 and 1822.’